Savoring the Best Czech Food in Prague on the Taste of Prague Food Tour

 The only notable downside to our tour — at least on this particular day — was being left by Kristian to find our own way back to our hotel from Eska, the last stop on the tour.
 About halfway through the tour, Kristian said he wouldn’t be taking us back to our starting point — instead, we’d find our own way back from the last stop so he could get to his afternoon class on time.
 I don’t remember him telling us that in the beginning or I would have paid more attention to our location.
 Though he showed us where and how to buy tram tickets, and which line to take, we still ended up getting lost.
 Under normal circumstances we would have rolled with it and eventually found our way back to our hotel.
 But we didn’t have “correct change” at the ticket booth during rush hour, or know where to find correct change, or speak the language, and ended up on the wrong line.
 Thankfully an American student on her way home took us under her wing and let us ride with her to the stop nearest the Prague Castle.
 Lesson learned: Just when you think a walking tour would begin and end in the same place, it sometimes doesn’t.
 Ask first!

-Overall, despite the transportation confusion at the end, the Taste of Prague food tour was everything they described and honestly, it was really one of the best food tours we’ve ever taken.
-And we’ve taken many food tours.
+Overall, despite the transportation confusion at the end, the Taste of Prague food tour was everything they described and honestly, it was really one of the best food tours we’ve ever taken, and we’ve done quite a few.
 It was a tour crafted by foodies, for foodies — an excellent tour, given by a passionate and entertaining tour guide, and was a very good value.
+Even if you just have a few days in Prague, this tour would be a good fit since it’s also an excellent walking tour of the city.
 The tour seems best suited for adults, though we know some families with kids who would love it.
 If you’re doing Prague with your kids and they’re foodies too — go for it.